cenixeriadev/UrlShortner/README.md

 # URL Shortener Service

 A robust backend service that shortens long URLs into unique, compact codes.
-Built with Spring Boot, the service uses PostgreSQL for persistence, Redis for caching, and ZooKeeper (via Apache Curator) to generate unique, incremental sequences.
+Built with Spring Boot, the service uses PostgresSQL for persistence, Redis for caching, and ZooKeeper (via Apache Curator) to generate unique, incremental sequences.
 The code is organized using a layered architecture (controllers, services, and repositories) and is designed to scale.

 > [!NOTE]
-> This project has been designed with potential extension towards a microservices architecture.
+> This project has been designed with potential extension towards a microservice's architecture.
 Although it runs as a single application now, the separation of concerns makes it easy to integrate an API Gateway and load balancing if needed.

 ---